nilshermansson/login-screen-lora/README.md

 # login-screen-lora

-A github repo containing the LoRA weights for a fine-tuned model which was trained on Stable Diffusion 1.5.
+A github repo containing the LoRA weights for a fine-tuned model which was trained on a dataset of login screens using Stable Diffusion 1.5 as the base model.

 ## Dependencies